OpenStackOnRaPi/ostackinstall/README.md

    * we have tested qemu and KVM positively on Raspberry Pi 4, and KVM on Raspberry Pi 5 (qemu does not work correctly on Raspberry Pi 5 with standard Kolla-Ansible installation).

 > [!NOTE]
-> * there are various types of PoE HAT for Raspberry Pi 4/5 and various PoE switches available on the market that also should work for you; one should only take care of the required power budget of the switch (please note that the required power budget will be different for the Raspberry Pi 4 and 5 platforms).
+> * there are various types of PoE HAT for Raspberry Pi 4/5 and various PoE switches available on the market that also will work for you; one should only take care of the required power budget of the switch (please note that the required power budget will be different for the Raspberry Pi 4 and 5 platforms).
 >
 > * for general education purposes, we use setups with at least 3 RPis and a managed switch (802.1Q) in the cluster to demonstrate how VLAN-based provider networks can be used in OpenStack; this is impossible to show using AIO (all-in-one) OpenStack setups (and may be very tricky when using virtual machines as OpenStack hosts).
 But if one does not plan to deploy VLAN provider networks, unmanaged switch can be used as well.
 >